-On this episode of the Knowledge Project, I discuss rationality, changing minds (our own and others), filtering information, and a lot more with Julia Galef (@juliagalef).
+Julia Galef discusses rationality, the key to changing minds (our own and others), filtering information, and a lot more.

 Galef is the President and co-founder of the Center for Applied Rationality, a non-profit organization based in Berkeley, California, devoted to developing, testing and training people in strategies for reasoning and decision making.

 She also hosts the Rationally Speaking podcast, a biweekly show featuring conversations about science and philosophy.

 In this discussion, we cover a lot of ground, including: